 Luckily she quickly brushed herself off and reminded herself of her greatness — that she wasn’t defined by one mean comment on the internet — and moved on.

-It’s hard, though, I get it.
+It’s hard, though.
 Internet meanies are the worst.

-The more “out there” we are, the more visible, the more open we are to criticism.
-But here’s the bottom line:
+The more more visible we are, the more open we are to criticism.

 What is it you really want to create in your life?
 Something great?
-Something great for you, your family, your community, the world?
+Can you do that while also avoiding all criticism?.

-Want some real evidence that criticism happens to all successful people?
+Want proof?
 Go to YouTube and look for an amazing video by an inspirational, successful leader, and I guarantee you’ll see that some people have clicked the “thumbs down” button.
 The only videos that achieve 100% positive or neutral ratings are the ones without very many views.

-In fact, all of this reminded me of an incredible speech by Brené Brown (one of my personal heroes) called Why Your Critics Aren’t The Ones Who Count — she talks about this topic far better than I ever could, and if you ever need a “pick me up” after somebody knocks you down: have this bookmarked.
-Trust me.
+In fact, all of this reminded me of an incredible speech by Brené Brown (one of my personal heroes) called Why Your Critics Aren’t The Ones Who Count so I went to watch it again, and noticed that 311 people took the time to “dislike” the video of this speech as of this date.

-But here’s the important part — that’s out of over 1 million people who have viewed the video, and the over 10,000 people who took the time to hit the “thumbs up” button.
-Now imagine all of the thousands of people she’s helped and inspired with her message about being vulnerable and brave — what those tens of thousands of people have done with that message, what they’ve had the courage to create.
+But here’s the important part: That’s 311 out of over 1 million people who have viewed the video, and the over 15,000 people who took the time to hit the “thumbs up” button.